WHEN VISITING THE WASHINGTON, DC AREA

 I’m always looking for a good deal or unique experience that will spark the excitement in my children’s eyes.
 These sites help me do that…

 Certifikid’s mission is to help families make unforgettable memories together before their kids grow up (don’t you love that?!).
 They do this by working with area venues to offer deals on local experiences and getaways.

 A few of the places we’ve gone using a Certifikid deal are the Shenandoah Caverns in VA, a train ride with a mock robbery in MD, DC sightseeing cruise, and the Baltimore Museum of Industry (very cool, hands-on museum).

 In addition to the Washington, DC area, they also have deals for Baltimore, Philadelphia, Pittsburgh, Atlanta, Chicago, Dallas/Fort Worth, Los Angeles, New York, San Francisco, South Florida, and national coupons.

-One of the most important things to plan, besides where you want to visit, is HOW you're going to get from one place to another.
-In addition to sturdy walking shoes and stroller when my kids were younger, here are my go-to resources...
+One of the most important things to plan, besides where you want to visit, is HOW you’re going to get from one place to another.
+In addition to sturdy walking shoes and a stroller when my kids were younger, here are my go-to resources…

 You can’t visit DC without considering whether or not to use the Metro system.
 It’s clean, efficient, and can save money over a parking spot (of course, it all depends on where your starting location, ending location, time of day you are using the Metro, and how many people are riding!).
 Their website makes it easy to find your route as well as calculate the cost of your trip.